vivecuervo7/fastendpoints-mediatr-examples/presentation/pages/08-validation.md

 Coming back to our `Endpoint` class [click], we can tell FastEndpoints to not automatically return a validation failed response by calling `DontThrowIfValidationFails` [click].

-Calling `AddError` adds an error to the aggregated list [click], so we can provide a response that contains _all_ of our errors to save on multiple repeat requests that only discover new errors.
+Calling `AddError` adds an error to the aggregated list. [click]

+This allows us to provide a response that contains _all_ of our errors to save on multiple repeat requests that only discover new errors.

-This alone isn't enough to actually return an error, so while FastEndpoints offers us more explicit ways to return such a failure, the easiest way to prevent further execution of our endpoint logic is to simply call `ThrowIfAnyErrors` [click].
+This alone isn't enough to actually return an error.

+While FastEndpoints offers us more explicit ways to return such a failure, the easiest way to prevent further execution of our endpoint logic is to simply call `ThrowIfAnyErrors` [click].

-This will interrupt our handler execution and send a response with all of our aggregated errors, by default with a 400 status code, but we can override that if we want to.
+This will interrupt our handler execution and send a response with all of our aggregated errors, by default with an overridable 400 status code.

 [click] Now, we can see here that we've also introduced the use of a service &mdash; in this case, a `DbContext`.